 The following brief description of the L.B.
-Foster Company Savings Plan for Bargaining Unit Employees (the "Plan") is provided for general information purposes only.
+Foster Company 401(k) and Profit Sharing Plan (the "Plan") is provided for general information purposes.
 Participants should refer to the summary plan description for more complete information.
 The Plan document is the governing instrument and should be referred to for a full description of the Plan and its provisions.